Sela-Omer/Advanced-SEGAN-pytorch_lightning/README.md

 ## Overview

-SEGAN (Speech Enhancement Generative Adversarial Network) is a state-of-the-art deep learning model designed to enhance the quality of speech audio signals by reducing background noise and improving clarity.
-This implementation leverages the Pytorch Lightning framework to facilitate scalable and efficient training, making it suitable for both research and production environments.
-The project is structured to be modular and customizable, allowing for easy experimentation and adaptation to different audio processing needs.
+Advanced SEGAN builds upon the original SEGAN (Speech Enhancement Generative Adversarial Network) model, introducing significant improvements in architecture and training processes.
+This enhanced version leverages Pytorch Lightning to facilitate scalable and efficient training, suitable for both research and practical applications.
+The modifications are aimed at improving the clarity and quality of speech audio signals by reducing background noise more effectively than the original model.

 ## Installation